Liverpool: Inventions and innovations

 In the arts, Liverpool was home to the first lending library (The Lyceum), athenaeum society (Liverpool Athenaeum), arts centre (Bluecoat Chambers), and public art conservation centre (National Conservation Centre).
 It is also home to the UK's oldest surviving classical orchestra (Royal Liverpool Philharmonic Orchestra) and repertory theatre (Liverpool Playhouse).

-In 1864, Peter Ellis built the world's first iron-framed, curtain-walled office building, Oriel Chambers, which was a prototype of the skyscraper.
+In 1864, Peter Ellis built the world's first iron-framed, curtain-walled office building, Oriel Chambers, which has become a defining feature of skyscrapers around the world.
 The UK's first purpose-built department store was Compton House, completed in 1867 for the retailer J.R.
 Jeffrey.
 It was the largest store in the world at the time.

 Lewis's department store on Ranelagh Street.
 In 1879, the Christmas grotto was conceived in the store.

 Between 1862 and 1867, Liverpool held an annual Grand Olympic Festival.
 Devised by John Hulley and Charles Pierre Melly, these games were the first to be wholly amateur in nature and international in outlook.
 The programme of the first modern Olympiad in Athens in 1896 was almost identical to that of the Liverpool Olympics.
 In 1865, Hulley co-founded the National Olympian Association in Liverpool, a forerunner of the British Olympic Association.
 Its articles of foundation provided the framework for the Olympic Charter.

 A concept devised by retail entrepreneur David Lewis, the first Christmas grotto opened in Lewis's department store in Liverpool in 1879.
 Sir Alfred Lewis Jones, a shipowner, introduced bananas to the UK via Liverpool's docks in 1884.
 The Mersey Railway, opened in 1886, incorporated the world's first tunnel under a tidal estuary and the world's first deep-level underground stations (Liverpool James Street railway station).